-Keep your price fair.
 You might be tempted to increase your sale price, reasoning that home buyers will pay just about anything.
-But it’s smart to keep your price competitive, as this will increase traffic and encourage more offers.
+However, it’s smart to keep your price competitive, as this will increase traffic and encourage more offers.
 You can even price the property slightly below market value to attract more attention.
-This can encourage multiple showings and multiple offers, which can drive up the asking price.
+This can encourage multiple showings and multiple offers, which can drive up the purchase price!

 For example, one buyer might offer more than your asking price but include several contingencies in their offer, such as closing costs assistance.
 On the other hand, another buyer might offer slightly less than the asking price, yet not ask for anything extra.

-Be ready to move.
 Some buyers prefer a quick closing, so be prepared to move within the next 30 to 45 days.
 Needing more time can discourage buyers and they might pass on your property and make an offer on another home.

-Start with a strong offer.
 Rather than offer below asking price and expect a counteroffer from the seller, start with your strongest offer and get a leg up over the competition.
 To prepare for a bidding war, consider the maximum you are willing (and able) to spend on a property.

-Since a seller will likely receive multiple offers on their property, the fewer contingencies included in your offer the better.
+Since a seller will likely receive multiple offers on their property, it’s better to include fewer contingencies in your offer.
 It’s okay for your offer to be contingent on a satisfactory home inspection.
-However, be reasonable when it comes to extras, such as asking the seller to make improvements to the property or pay your closing costs.
+However, be reasonable when it comes to extras – such as asking the seller to make improvements to the property or pay your closing costs.